Pinterest Pixel

 Outlook meeting

-Can I schedule a meeting for multiple dates and times?
+How to schedule a meeting for multiple dates and times?

 Outlook meeting

-How can I cancel or reschedule a meeting in Outlook?
+How to cancel a meeting in Outlook?

 STEP 1: While creating your meeting, just type names or email addresses into the “To…” field.